cogdog/truwriter/README.md

 ** Note: As of version 0.3 of this theme, the password no longer needs to be copied and entered into the options screen.** If you are using a version of the theme that has a password field in the options, maybe it's a good time to update?
 Otherwise, [see an older version of this ReadMe](https://github.com/cogdog/truwriter/blob/50d86fdfe039aec4575a2eaa29c16ad3374d3596/README.md#author-account-setup) for instructions.

-#### Creative Commons Settings
+#### Creative Commons / Rights Settings

 ![](images/creative-commons.jpg)

-Creative commons licenses can be attached to all works published on your site.
+Creative Commons licenses or other usage rights (including copyright) can be attached to all works published on your site.
 Choose **Apply one license to all challenges** to place the same license on all works (a notice will be displayed on the writing form).

-Or you can the Creative Commons options to **Enable users to choose license** which will put the menu on the submission form so users can choose a license (or set to All Rights Reserved).
-At this time, the only way to edit the licenses displayed (e.g. if you do not want certain ones) is to edit `functions.php` in the template directory.
-Look for the function `function cc_license_select_options` and comment out the lines containing license options to hide.
+Or you can set the option to **Enable users to choose license** which places the same menu on the writing form so users can choose a license (or set to All Rights Reserved).

-## Customize the Write form
+## Customize the Write Form

-You can now customize the field labels and the descriptions of the form where people submit new pieces of writing to a TRU Writer site.
+You can  customize the field labels and the descriptions of the form where people submit new pieces of writing to a TRU Writer site.
 On your site navigate to the write form, and  activate the Wordpress Customizer from the admin bar.

-There is a special section at the bottom to open:
+Look for a special section at the bottom to open:

 ![](images/customizer-writer-tab.jpg)

-Then from this pane, open "Write Form" tab (eventually the theme options will live here too)
+Then from this pane, open "Write Form" tab

 ![](images/customizer-writer-form-tab.jpg)